Did an apartment security failure contribute to this fatal double shooting?

 Our Legal Take

-Restaurant and parking lot patrons have a right to feel safe and secure while on premises of the establishment they are visiting.
-The Murray Law Firm questions the level of security provided in the parking lot and whether this shooting may have been prevented.
+Apartment complex residents and guests have a right to feel safe and secure while on the premises.
+The Murray Law Firm questions the level of security provided to those at the property and whether these shootings may have been prevented.

-• What parking lot security measures, such as bright lighting, surveillance cameras and security patrols, were in place outside the restaurant to protect patrons at the time of the shooting?
+• How did the gunmen gain entry to the property?
+What security measures, such as gated entry, surveillance cameras, bright lighting, and security patrols, were in place and working at the time of the shooting?

 By law, property owners in Georgia are required to protect all those legally on the premises from any foreseeable harm.
-Should the facts of this matter reveal that the parking lot or restaurant owner failed to provide adequate security, the victim may elect to seek justice and pursue legal claims for his injuries.
+Should the facts of this matter reveal that the apartment complex owner or management failed to provide adequate security, the victims’ families may elect to pursue legal claims for their wrongful deaths.

 Headline Frame Fox News DeskThe Murray Law Firm has recovered millions of dollars for victims of unsafe properties in Georgia, and recently obtained a $29.25 million dollar verdict for one of our Georgia Clients in Fulton County State Court.